HaxeExtension/extension-admob/README.md

 	function beginGame() {
 		// some implementation
 		AdMob.hideBanner(); // if you don't want the banner to be on screen while playing... call AdMob.hideBanner();
 	}

+	function onInterstitialEvent(event:String) {
+		trace("THE INSTERSTITIAL IS "+event);
+		/*
+		Note that the "event" String will be one of this:
+		    AdMob.LEAVING
+		    AdMob.FAILED
+		    AdMob.CLOSED
+		    AdMob.DISPLAYING
+		    AdMob.LOADED
+		    AdMob.LOADING

+		So, you can do something like:
+		if(event == AdMob.CLOSED) trace("The player dismissed the ad!");
+		else if(event == AdMob.LEAVING) trace("The player clicked the ad :), and we're leaving to the ad destination");
+		else if(event == AdMob.FAILED) trace("Failed to load the ad... the extension will retry automatically.");
+		*/
+	}

 }